Have you ever wondered what the differences are between Orton-Gillingham and Wilson approaches to dyslexia tutoring? Read on to learn more.

 About The Reading Guru

-Joanna Brown, also known as The Reading Guru, is a master Orton-Gillingham reading tutor with more than 15 years of experience providing personalized, one-on-one reading instruction.
+Joanna Brown is the founder and CEO of The Reading Guru and a master Orton-Gillingham reading tutor with more than 15 years of experience providing personalized, one-on-one reading instruction.
 Joanna earned her M.S. in Elementary Education and Literacy from Bank Street College of Education in New York City in 2011.
 Joanna is certified by the Center for Effective Reading Instruction (CERI) as a Structured Literacy Dyslexia Specialist (C-SLDS).
 She earned this certification through training at the Academy of Orton-Gillingham Practitioners and Educators (AOGPE) as well as with the digital, multisensory training program, Lexercise.
 Joanna also has training with the Orton-Gillingham based, multi-sensory program Preventing Academic Failure (PAF).
 She uses an individualized, tailored personal approach with students and has consistently achieved outstanding results.
 For more information about The Reading Guru, click here.